John Tsombikos: BORF Show at Lazarides

 Tsombikos is a talented painter but the work exhibited at Lazarides does not entirely do him justice.
 The current series is obvious, and one suspects a bid for attention might be a factor.
 There is better work in him.

-John Tsombikos: BORF Show is on at Lazarides until 21st December 2013, for further information visit here.
+John Tsombikos: BORF Show is at Lazarides until 21st December 2013.
+For further information visit the gallery’s website here.